DevOps-on-IBMZ/Workshop-Access/index.md

 ## Accessing the hands-on lab instances

 For the lab portion of the workshop, you will need to connect to a cloud hosted instance containing the necessary software.
-It is highly recommended to use remote desktop connection software, available for free on Mac and Windows.
-(Note: Windows by default should have "Remote Desktop Connection" installed, ready to use.)
-Connection information will be provided in the section below.

 - Click [here](https://github.com/DevOps-on-IBMZ/Workshop-Access/blob/main/Instructions%20to%20use%20the%20DevOps%20PoT%20remotely_Aug-18-2021.pdf) to read the instructions for IBM System access.